 Acute bacterial meningitis is rapidly developing inflammation of the layers of tissue that cover the brain and spinal cord (meninges) and of the fluid-filled space between the meninges (subarachnoid space) when it is caused by bacteria.

-The subarachnoid space is located between the middle layer and the inner layer of the meninges, which cover the brain and spinal cord (see Biology of the Nervous System: Viewing the Brain).
+The subarachnoid space is located between the middle layer and the inner layer of the meninges, which cover the brain and spinal cord (see see Viewing the Brain).
 This space contains the cerebrospinal fluid.

 When bacteria invade the subarachnoid space, the immune system eventually reacts to the invaders, and immune cells gather to defend the body against them.
 The result is inflammation—meningitis—which can cause complications such as the following:

 Different species of bacteria can cause meningitis.
 The bacteria most likely to be the cause depends on

 Acute bacterial meningitis can develop in infants and children, particularly in geographic areas where children are not vaccinated.
 As people age, acute bacterial meningitis becomes more common.

 In newborns and young infants, the most common causes of bacterial meningitis are